 - Losing track of items

-- Difficulty making or following through on plans
+- Difficulty making or committing to plans

 - Trouble multitasking

 The main cause of menopause brain fog is a decrease in estrogen levels.
 Estrogen isn’t only useful in reproductive processes.
 It actually affects a wide range of bodily systems, including the brain.
 Reduced estrogen has been linked to changes in activity in the hippocampus—a region of the brain that has strong ties to learning and memory.

 Brain fog typically occurs among women in their 40s and 50s, which is when estrogen levels begin to fluctuate the most.
 This means it can begin to affect you during perimenopause and continue into and after menopause.
 It is believed that some women are more susceptible to low estrogen levels than others, which is why some people experience brain fog while others do not.

 Aside from this root cause, menopause brain fog can be worsened by factors such as poor sleep and hot flashes—two symptoms that are also common in menopausal women.
 Together, brain changes and menopausal symptoms can cause frustrating cognitive impairment.

 Is there a way to stop brain fog?

 There isn’t a way to completely prevent menopause-related brain fog.
 As the body goes through its changes and hormone levels fluctuate in your 40s and 50s, some cognitive impairment may be unavoidable.

 The fortunate thing about menopause brain fog is that it is not permanent—you are unlikely to experience it after your body has worked through menopause.
 Experts have found that the post-menopausal brain adjusts itself to the new, low levels of estrogen, and brain fog tends to stop.